nus-cs2103/website-base/admin/lectures.md

 ##### Tips for watching lecture videos

 * ==You can watch video lectures at faster speeds== (`x1.25` or even `x1.5`) to save time.{% if cs2113 %}
-* Lecture videos are distributed from within LumiNUS -> Multimedia channel.{% else %}
+* Lecture videos are distributed via Canvas.{% else %}
 * Lecture videos require NUSNET login.{% endif %}
 </box>
 </div>